 Boohoo stocks plummeted 14.5% earlier this month after it emerged that the fast fashion retailer allegedly continued to operate in contravention to localized coronavirus lockdowns, and apparently without implementing any additional hygiene and social distancing measures in a factory in Leicester.
-Boohoo was also accused of paying the factory workers £3.50 an hour, which is less than half of £8.72 being the minimum wage in Britain for those aged 25 and over.
+Boohoo was also accused of paying the factory workers £3.50 an hour, which is less than half of Britain’s £8.72 minimum wage for those aged 25 and over.

-    Health & Safety considerations have uniquely managed to make part of the public agenda and consciousness.
+Health and safety considerations have uniquely managed to make part of the public agenda and consciousness.
 The pandemic has also tangibly demonstrated that the society of 2020 views ‘integrity’ as a holistic concept and expects companies to act with integrity and treat compliance as a moral imperative, rather than a tick box exercise.

 The drop in Boohoo’s share price is the strongest evidence that investors increasingly base their decisions on factors such as worker safety and commitment and adherence to ESG goals.
 Traditionally, ESG was the outlier in compliance topics.
 However, ESG has now evidently become a key focus and will need to become part of a company’s ‘joined up’ compliance strategy.

 This means that ESG should no longer be measured in the context of good corporate social responsibility, but built into the company’s risk assessment tools, such as their counterparty appraisals, approvals processes and boilerplate agreements.

 The COVID-19 pandemic has put ESG compliance in the spotlight and companies must ensure they are on top of trends, assessing risks as and when they arise, and incorporating protections into their compliance frameworks to ensure their businesses are acting in accordance with ethical, environmental, social and governance values.